-We offer B.A. and B.S. degrees in physics and minors in physics, as well as a B.S. in Engineering Physics and a minor in Physics.
+We offer B.A. and B.S. degrees in Physics, as well as a B.S. in Engineering Physics and a minor in Physics.
 Students work in a rigorous but supportive environment, getting immediate access to professors and research opportunities to prepare them for future graduate or technical careers.

 Why Study Physics at Otterbein?

 Our department is small and welcoming.
-Our class sizes have less than a dozen students, and you get direct, personal instruction from our highly accomplished faculty – nationally known for research, and award-winning teachers – in both lecture and laboratories.
-Don’t want to get lost in a huge crowd at a big school?
+You get direct, personal instruction from our highly accomplished faculty – nationally known for research, and award-winning teachers – in both lecture and laboratories.
+Don’t want to get lost in the crowd at a big school?
 Study with us!

-At the same time, we can offer the same depth and challenge to rival anyone.
-Our program of theoretical and experimental physics offerings prepares students for the most demanding graduate degrees or professional careers.
+At the same time, we offer a depth and challenge to rival anyone.
+Our broad program of theoretical and experimental physics offerings prepares students for the most demanding graduate programs or professional careers.
 A novel feature of our program is the integration of computational methods and simulation throughout the entire physics curriculum, ensuring that graduates have the technological mastery to solve real world problems.

 Why Study Engineering Physics at Otterbein?

-Do you love the idea of studying physics, but want a job designing and building?
+Do you love physics, but want a job designing and building?
 Do both!

-- Get a degree in applied physics with our Engineering Physics degree at Otterbein, which combines courses from the physics and systems engineering programs to create a personalized degree option.
-This major, like the regular physics major, provides a rigorous grounding in fundamental physics, critical thinking and creative problem solving, and provides broad practical training in science and technology.
-The addition of systems engineering courses gives students practical experience with the processes of design, development, and deployment that are used in real-world applications.
+You can pursue applied physics with our Engineering Physics degree, which combines courses from the Physics and Engineering programs to create a personalized degree option.
+This program, like the regular physics major, provides a rigorous grounding in fundamental physics, critical thinking and creative problem solving, and provides broad practical training in science and technology.
+The addition of engineering courses gives students practical experience with the processes of design, development, and deployment that are used in real-world applications.

 Why Study to be a Physics Teacher at Otterbein?

-The world needs good physics teachers in high schools, and good science teachers in K-12.
-We team up with our Otterbein Department of Education to give degrees in Physics with a Secondary Teaching Licensure.
+The world needs good physics and science teachers in high schools.
+We team up with the Otterbein Department of Education to offer a degree in Physics with a Secondary Teaching Licensure.
 Courses taught within the Department of Physics use best-practices in teaching, so you will get first-hand experience in learning physics with evidence-based pedagogical practices.